mmsaki/mercado_libre_forecasting/README.md

 ## Table of Contents

-1. Find unusual patterns in hourly Google search traffic.
+1. Part One: Find unusual patterns in hourly Google search traffic.

-2. Mine the search traffic data for seasonality.
+2. Part Two: Mine the search traffic data for seasonality.

-3. Relate the search traffic to stock price patterns.
+3. Part Three: Relate the search traffic to stock price patterns.

-4. Create a time series model by using Prophet.
+4. Part Four: Create a time series model by using Prophet.

-5. Forecast the revenue by using time series models.
+5. Part Five (Optional): Forecast the revenue by using time series models.

 6. Results